 My method for grilling chicken is to heat the grill to very hot before adding it.
 After you add the chicken turn the heat to medium and close the grill.
 Cook it for 3 minutes and then flip it.
 By heating the grill to very hot before moving the chili lime chicken around you allow a crust to form and the chicken to get nice looking grill lines.

-Chicken tenderloins cook quickly and only need about 6-7 minutes on a hot grill.
+Chicken tenderloins cook quickly and only need about 6-7 minutes on a hot grill to reach an internal temperature of 160.
 They are also more forgiving than chicken breasts and don't dry out as fast if you forget about them.
+Since they are small pieces they work well for meal prep if you want to make some lunches in advance.

 Of course!
 The cooking times I have listed for grilled chicken won't apply but you are welcome to cook using your favorite method for chicken thighs.
 We prefer chicken thighs in the Instant Pot.
 I just cook them on manual high pressure for 15 minutes and let the pressure release naturally.
 With this method, tajin chicken thighs come out perfect every time.

-This Mexican grilled chicken tenderloin recipe pairs well with a simple salad or other grilled vegetables.
-Or use this as a base for tajin chicken tacos!
+This Mexican grilled chicken tenderloin recipe pairs well with a simple salad or other grilled vegetable recipes like grilled broccoli.
+Or use this as a base for tajin chicken tacos as a fun main course!
+If you go for tacos make a spicy skinny margarita to serve along with them.

 The yellow squash you see was simply drizzled with olive oil, sprinkled with salt and pepper, and then grilled on medium heat for about 4 minutes per side until it was tender.

 I also made a quick corn salsa with just thawed frozen corn, diced tomato, chopped onion, a squeeze of fresh lime juice, a drizzle of avocado oil, and salt.
-It was perfect with this on top of some lettuce with a bit of ranch dressing.
+It was perfect with this on top of lettuce with some fresh cilantro and a bit of ranch dressing.

 - 3 lb chicken tenderloins